 How's Your Credit?

-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-To realize your goal of owning a home, considering your credit score is a must along with the type of lender for which you'll qualify in San Antonio, Texas.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process starts and ends with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of loan for which you'll qualify in San Antonio, Texas.

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the pieces in determining your FICO score are:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+With the change in the economy, however, some people have seen their score drop by hundreds of points after loss of employment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in reviewing your FICO score include: